Pints, Pounds, & Pâté

 What to Wear in Italy

-Disclosure: some of the links below are affiliate links.
+Disclosure: Some of the links below are affiliate links.
 If you purchase a linked item, I will make a commission, at no extra charge to you.
 I received free product from Wool&.
 As an Amazon Associate, I earn from qualifying purchases.
-Updated April, 2020.
+Updated May, 2025.

 Wondering what to wear in Italy?